Lebedinskiy/cypress-example-kitchensink/doc/README.md

 Once the server is started, the web interface of the Concourse CI can be accessed by going to http://servers_public_IP:8080 in any browser.
 Log in using the username 'test' and password 'test'.

-To install the Concourse CLI (fly) on your system, click on the Linux logo to download, and run the following commands…
+To install the Concourse CLI (fly) on your system, click on the Linux logo to download, and run the following commandsâ€¦

 $ cd ~/Downloads/